Biology (BIO)

 Division: Science Math

 This course will include an introduction to cells, histology, biochemistry, and homeostasis.
-In addition, the following systems will be discussed: integumentary, skeletal, muscle, nervous, and special senses.
+In addition, the following systems will be discussed: integumentary, skeletal, muscle, and nervous.
 Lecture will be accompanied by lab work and applications, which will stress the anatomy, histology and function of these organ systems.
 Group 1 lab course.
-It is highly recommended that students have college level reading skills.
-Students enrolling in BIO 227 who have not completed these requirements should plan on additional study time.
+Group 1 course.
+Students enrolling in BIO 227 who have not met the recommended prerequisites should plan on additional study time.
 Quantitative Reasoning.

 Corequisites: BIO 227L